 Software generates histograms of particle diameters, yielding the concentration spectral density (CSD) with units of nanoparticles per unit volume per unit diameter (particles-mL-1-nm-1).
 This quantitative measure can easily be converted to histograms representing the number of particles in any desired bin width; the CSD is a measurement-independent property of the analyte.
 Good statistics can be obtained in a few seconds.
 A more technical description of the measurement platform may be found in J.-L. Fraikin et al., Nature Nanotechnology (2011).

-Spectradyne's nCS1 provides accurate, high-resolution particle size and concentration distributions for particles of all material types.
+Spectradyne's nCS1 provides accurate, high-resolution particle size analysis and concentration distributions for particles of all material types.
 The use of resistive pulse sensing for detecting the particle size responds the same way when presented with particles of biological, organic or inorganic origin, giving e.g. the same result for gold NPs, virus and lipids of the same diameter.
-For more information or to arrange a demonstration of the technology, please contact us.
+For more information or to arrange a demonstration of our particle size analysis technology, please contact us.